Isaiah's Vision of the Heavenly Throne

 When did Isaiah receive this vision?

-"In the year that King Uzziah died, I saw the Lord, high and exalted, seated on a throne; and the train of his robe filled the temple" (Isaiah 6:1, NIV) — the death of an earthly king framing a vision of the eternal one.
+"In the year that King Uzziah died I saw the Lord sitting upon a throne, high and lifted up; and his train filled the temple" (Isaiah 6:1, RSV-CE) — the death of an earthly king framing a vision of the eternal one.

 What are the seraphim, and what do they do in the vision?

-"Above him were seraphim, each with six wings: With two wings they covered their faces, with two they covered their feet, and with two they were flying" (Isaiah 6:2, NIV); they call to one another, "Holy, holy, holy is the Lord Almighty; the whole earth is full of his glory" (Isaiah 6:3, NIV).
+"Above him stood the seraphim; each had six wings: with two he covered his face, and with two he covered his feet, and with two he flew" (Isaiah 6:2, RSV-CE); they call to one another, "Holy, holy, holy is the Lord of hosts; the whole earth is full of his glory" (Isaiah 6:3, RSV-CE).

 What is the meaning of the word 'seraphim'?